ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 Finally, whenever a Daemonic Ball comes to rest in an unoccupied square, roll a D6.
 On a roll of 6, the ball cracks, weakening the dark enchantment and allowing the bound Daemon to break free.
 For the remainder of this drive treat the ball as a normal, regulation Blood Bowl ball.

 ### (3) STACKED LUNCH BALL
-*A Halflinng's thoughts are never far away from food and they will interrupt almost any activity for a snack, including mealtime!
+*A Halfling's thoughts are never far away from food and they will interrupt almost any activity for a snack, including mealtime!
 Unfortunately, this obsession with food can lead to confusion on the Blood Bowl pitch.
 All too often, the game ball is left in the dugout when the player tasked with the kick-off forgets to put down whatever they are eating and pick up the ball.
-As a result, many games involving Halflinng teams have become hard-fought battles for possession of a pie, a roast chicken, 12" sub or even a hot pasty.
+As a result, many games involving Halfling teams have become hard-fought battles for possession of a pie, a roast chicken, 12" sub or even a hot pasty.
 It must be said that when the game ball is edible, many players become a lot more possessive!*

 As every good chef knows, any food dropped on the floor is fine provided it's picked up quickly!
 This is generally known as the 'five second rule' throughout the Old World.
 Consequently, there is an additional +1 modifier applied to any attempt made to pick up the Stacked Lunch Ball.